rajendrarox/SketchIDE/README.md

 4. **Pull Request:** Submit a pull request in this repository.
 5. **Review & Merge:** Your contribution will be reviewed and merged if accepted by the repository members.

+### Commit Message

+When you make changes to one or more files, you need to commit those changes with a commit message.
+Here are some guidelines:

+- Keep the commit message short and detailed.
+- Use one of these commit types as a prefix:
+    - `feat:` for a feature, possibly improving something already existing.
+    - `fix:` for a fix, such as a bug fix.
+    - `Design:` for Added new Design or UI.
+    - `refactor:` for refactoring a specific section of the codebase.
+    - `test:` for everything related to testing.
+    - `docs:` for everything related to documentation.

+Examples:
+- `feat: Speed up compiling with new technique`
+- `fix: Fix crash during launch on certain phones`
+- `refactor: Reformat code in File.java`

 Join us in making SketchIDE the best tool for Android app development!

 ---